How the Platform Works

 WHAT IS THE PLATFORM?

 The platform itself has a variety of tiers of membership, including a free tier.
-Higher tiers of membership turn on access to more of the model.
-The full model is facilitated live, face-to-face, and is limitedly available in select locations internationally.
-The research and development of the model was organized and funded by Applied Mindfulness, Inc., a for-profit social benefit organization based in California.
+In our global scaling of the model, we are prioritizing curated engagement with the platform, to help users gain maximum leverage and insight from these resources.
+Wellness professionals interested in utilizing the model with clients or patients can learn more about that here.
+The full model is designed to be facilitated live, face-to-face, and is limitedly available in select locations internationally.
+At the present time it is being delivered via Zoom, after a pilot to ensure that we didn't lose outcome efficacy.
+You can learn more about joining the full model here.
+The research and development of the model was organized and funded by Applied Mindfulness, Inc., a for-profit social benefit organization headquartered in the Bay Area of California.
 The Restorative Practices Alliance, which stewards this work, is a non-heirarchical international co-operative.
 Applied Mindfulness, Inc. licenses the content on this website to the Alliance.

 HOW THE PLATFORM WORKS